tannal/tannal.glitch.me/inbox.md

 # 2024-10-4 0 | 0

+Be sure you’ve assembled an appreciative audience.
+No critics allowed. nlnet ngi opencollective

+for object oriented programming we just solve problem by add more field for impretiave programming we solve problem just add more state and for functional programming we solve problem by create more functions

 Seed Round: This is typically the first official equity funding stage.
 Series A: This is usually the first significant round of venture capital financing.
 Series B: This round is about taking the business to the next level, expanding market reach.